ggradara/ProBE/README.md

 - `data/raw_predictions`:  you can put here the *unprocessed* prediction of the tool that you want to benchmark.
 - `data/tmp`: this directory will be populated by different directories named tmp_{run_tag} that will contain the temporary files necessary to process the pipelines pc4 and pc5.
 You can set the config to delete the tmp_{run_tag} directory of each run after it has ended or to keep it.
 This systems allows you to have complete control over you data, proventing the pollution of the /tmp directory and the dangling intermediate problem.
 **IMPORTANT: If you're are running pc4 and pc5 simultaneously with the same run_tag you must set the flag keep_tmp: True.
 Or else, pc5 will finish faster and delete the directory whiLE pc4 is still relying on it!**
 - `diamond_data`: contains the file necessary to perform the diamond searches on the diamond database.
 Don't alter it!
+(You can download this directory from the newest release)
 - `results`: similarly to data/tmp, this directory contains a different directory for each different run, called results_{run_tag}.
 These directories will contain the results from any process performed by the pipeline.
     - `benchmark_results`: contains the graphs and reports regarding the computed metrics of the benchmark itself.
     - `ground_truth`: contains the dataset of the final ground truth that will be used in the benchmark.